 To help those navigating the difficulties of life during this uncertain time, Androscoggin created a resource to help: Coping Through Hard Times

-When the doctors, nurse practitioners and nurses determine that a patient is very near end of life (family will be notified), the patient’s immediate family is allowed to visit, two at a time.
-Family can swap out with other family members as needed.
-These visits are allowed 24 hours per day.
+When the doctors, nurse practitioners and nurses determine that a patient is very near end of life (family will be notified), visits are allowed 24 hours per day.

-Visitors are required to go directly to the patient’s room, maintain appropriate social distancing from others and keep masks on at all times and use hand sanitizer when entering and when leaving the patients room.
+Visitors are required to go directly to the patient’s room, maintain appropriate social distancing from others, keep masks on at all times, and use hand sanitizer when entering and when leaving the patient’s room.